csc-training/geocomputing_course/materials/connecting.md

 * **For lightweight entry to supercomputers**
 * In web interface the resources are limited -> suitable for **developing code and small analysis tasks**
 * Bigger analysis tasks should be run via batch jobs
-    * Web interface can be used for starting batch jobs
+* Web interface has also Shell to login can be used for starting batch jobs
 * [Roihu web interface](https://roihu.csc.fi)
 * [LUMI web interface](https://www.lumi.csc.fi)
 * [CSC Docs: web interface](https://docs.csc.fi/computing/webinterface/)